The News, Thomas Wolfe, and 1939 Poland

 other lifestyles that

+it's a little bit more difficult to have children?
 So part of the advocacy for an open border is just, well, we're not going to have kids because, you know, life's too precious for us.

-Or maybe under our policies, you can't afford a home, or you can't pay back your loans, or we've made the economy
+Or maybe under our policies, you can't afford a home or you can't pay back your loans, or we've made the economy

 such that whatever the particular catalyst is for this, bringing in 10 million people on their left, you just say, well,

-So, what does it matter if we have them, or we bring in people from other countries that have them?
+they had kids, and now they're on our side.
+So what does it matter if we have them or we bring in people from other countries that have them?

 Whereas